jiaweih/landlab/landlab/components/glacier/README.md

 #1.
 What does model do

 This model simulates mountain glaciers forced by ice mass balance fields.
+Scripts are provided to visualize model outputs.
+When observation masks are provided, visuals of model spatial accuracy can be plotted using the scripts.

 #2.
 Running the model